japertechnology/juxta-repo-se/README.md

 ## Demonstration

-Explore the 10 top GitHub repositories for self‑paced learning in coding and tech fundamentals in this [**repository**](repository/).
+This repo demostrates with the 10 top GitHub repositories for self‑paced learning in coding and tech fundamentals in the [**repository**](repository/).

 #### [freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) A nonprofit offering a comprehensive curriculum covering web development, data science, and more.
 It includes thousands of coding challenges, projects, and certifications.

 #### [free-programming-books](https://github.com/EbookFoundation/free-programming-books) A massive collection of free programming books in over 30 languages, curated by the Free Ebook Foundation.
 It covers a wide range of programming topics and languages.

-#### [Coding Interview University](https://github.com/jwasham/coding-interview-university) A self-study plan for software engineering interviews, covering computer science fundamentals, algorithms, and system design.;
+#### [Coding Interview University](https://github.com/jwasham/coding-interview-university) A self-study plan for software engineering interviews, covering computer science fundamentals, algorithms, and system design.

 #### [Developer Roadmap](https://github.com/kamranahmedse/developer-roadmap) Visual roadmaps outlining the path to becoming a developer in various fields, including frontend, backend, and DevOps.

 #### [System Design Primer](https://github.com/donnemartin/system-design-primer) A comprehensive guide to system design, including concepts, interview questions, and real-world examples.

 #### [The Algorithms](https://github.com/TheAlgorithms/Python) A collection of algorithms implemented in Python, covering topics from basic to advanced levels.
-It's a great resource for learning and practicing algorithms.;
+It's a great resource for learning and practicing algorithms.

 #### [Awesome Learning Resources](https://github.com/lauragift21/awesome-learning-resources) A curated list of learning resources, including tutorials, courses, and books, across various programming languages and topics.